amoore2600/rfdumper/README.md

 * Put the SD card in Retro Freak
 * Power on the Retro Freak
 * Follow the on-screen prompts to save the cart to the SD card
-* After getting the message prompt that the cart has been dumped to the SD card wait 10 to 15 seconds before hitting the close button.
+* After getting the message prompt that the cart has been dumped to the SD card wait 10 to 15 seconds before hitting the close button
 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
-* Decrypted dumps will be found in the directory "/retrofd/log" on the SD card
+* Decrypted dumps will be found in the directory "/retrofd/log" on the SD card and will be properly named.

 **So what should I know about using this custom firmware?**